This page contains the following questions. Scroll down to read the answers.

 A lot of factors may make us the right pair for your project.
 The best way to know for sure is to jump on a consultation call with me or request a sample edit.

-How can you help me with each step of writing and editing?
+How can you help me with each stage of writing and editing?

 My brainstorming sessions are perfect to start you out on a new project or get you unstuck from a prior one so you can finally finish a draft.
 It’s also a great option for authors who have a draft and just need help on a detail or two to really tie things together.
 We’ll discuss anything you need help with, from initial ideation to editing steps for your finished draft.